NightClover-code/manage/README.md

 Here was the challenge:

-- View the optimal layout for each page depending on the device's screen size
+- View the optimal layout for each page depending on the device's screen size.
 - Providing all the content from GraphCMS (images, titles, descriptions etc.)
-- Implementing a working testimonial slider on all screen sizes
+- Implementing a working testimonial slider on all screen sizes.
-- Beautiful scroll, javascript & css animations
+- Beautiful scroll, javascript & css animations.

 ## Built With ✨